nathalie-xiaodan-chin/push_swap_42/README.md

   `ARG="5 1 3 4 2" && make push_swap && make checker && ./push_swap $ARG | ./checker $ARG`

-- only with the checker
+- only with my own checker

   `./checker "5 1 3 4 2"`.
 Then, enter the list of instructions followed by enter.
 To stop the lecture of the instruction, ctrl-D in order to have an EOF